crossmasters/waaila/app/templates/waaila-hostnames-multiple/W0130-Expected Domains/readme.md

 **example:** ["main-domain.com", "other-domain.com"]
 ### permittedDomainsArray
 **type:** array
-**description:** list of all domains that are allowed to be present in the data
+**description:** list of all domains that are allowed to be present in the data (N/A denotes undefined value)
 **example:** ["main-domain.com", "other-domain.com", "N/A"]
 ## Blocks:
 ### 1 - assert